What is Cimstone?

 Designed for kitchens

-An engineered stone, Cimstone was designed with kitchens in mind.
-It’s the perfect choice for kitchen worktops, splashbacks, islands, table tops and other kitchen and bathroom features.
+Cimstone is an engineered stone designed with kitchens in mind.
+It’s the perfect choice for kitchen worktops, splashbacks, islands, tabletops and other kitchen and bathroom features.
 Made from 93% quartz, Cimstone is tough, durable and easy to clean.
 The surface is non-porous which means it’s waterproof and, even better, there’s nowhere for dirt, stains or germs to hide.
 Nothing can be absorbed or trapped in the surface so all the dirt will be wiped away with a sweep of your cleaning cloth leaving a perfectly hygienic space behind.
 Cleaning a Cimstone worktop is easy and many people find that all they need is a gentle cleaner, such as a vinegar solution, and water.
-The engineers who created Cimstone have worked hard to ensure that Cimstone worktops are both practical and beautiful, and they’ve succeeded in creating a product which is as tough as it is stylish.
+The engineers who created Cimstone have worked hard to ensure that Cimstone worktops are both practical and beautiful, and they’ve succeeded in creating a product that is as tough as it is stylish.

 Will Cimstone worktops stain, break or chip?